maboiteaspam/dns-via-dht/README.md

 Announcer attach a passphrase to each announced domains.

-Resolver performs a torrent lookup ad the domain name.
+Resolver transforms domain name in a torrent key, then starts a lookup.

-Resolver will get various peers responder, It will challenge each of them using a public key.
+Resolver will get various peers responding.
+It will challenge each of them using a public key it has been provided.

+Each announcer will use its private key to sign the domain name question, then respond it.

-The first peer to resolve correctly the challenge is trusted and returned as the remote end point.
+The first peer to resolve correctly the Resolver challenge is trusted and returned as the remote end point.

 # Beware